7 Pitfalls of Stalled IBP Initiatives and How to Overcome Them

 Pitfall #6: Working in too much detail

-Another common pitfall is losing focus of the big picture.
+Another common pitfall is losing focus on the big picture.
 As Oliver Wight explains, it’s better to be “roughly right” instead of “precisely wrong.”
 Insights from the market should be translated into numbers and discussed at the right level of aggregation to avoid getting dragged down into the details.

 Pitfall #7: No alignment with the strategic growth plan